JasonPekos/Math1MP3/config.md

 <!--
-Add here global page variables to use throughout your website.
+Add here global page variables to use throughout your website.”
 -->
 +++
+@def prepath= “Math1MP3"
-author = "Septimia Zenobia"
+author = "Jason Pekos"
 mintoclevel = 2

 # Add here files or directories that should be ignored by Franklin, otherwise